marekjalovec/jquery-infinite-carousel/ProjectHome.md

 ## Features ##

-  * Really easy way to insert a quality HTML carousel on your site
+  * Really easy to insert a HTML carousel on your site.
-  * Loop infinitely over items when clicking next or previous button
+  * Loop infinitely over items when clicking next or previous button.
-  * Avoid animation flickering due to multi-clicks on next and previous buttons
+  * Avoid animation flickering due to multi-clicks on next and previous buttons.

-## Some HTML ##
+## Sample HTML ##

 ```
 <div id="viewport">